 Basic Tools & Ingredients

 Use a plastic basin or a foot spa.
-If you’d like a foot spa that you can absolutely fall in love with, try the Foot Spa from MaxKare.
-It heats up quickly and has 16 massage rollers, bubbles and vibration.
-(If you have arthritis or large feet, this one will work you!)
-Click here to see it on Amazon.
+If you’d like a foot spa that you can absolutely fall in love with, try the Foot Spa from Turejo.
+It heats up quickly and will maintain your desired temperature.
+The infrared light will increase circulation and decrease swelling.
+The best part?
+The 14 shiatsu massage rollers that massage the aches and pains away.
+This one also has a pumice stone to help with exfoliation.

 You’ll also want Epsom salt, or magnesium sulfate.
 I like Dr. Teal’s Therapeutic Soak.
 You can find here on Amazon or at many pharmacies.